 Sign 1: You're Spending More Time on Marketing Than Running Your Business

-The math: A founder's time is worth $200-500/hour in high-value activities—sales calls, product development, strategic partnerships.
-If you're spending 15 hours a week on marketing tasks, that's $3,000-$7,500 in weekly opportunity cost.
+A founder's time is worth $200 to $500 per hour in high value activities (sales calls, product development, strategic partnerships).
+If you're spending 15 hours a week on marketing tasks, that's $3,000 to $7,500 in weekly opportunity cost.
 An agency retainer that frees up those hours often pays for itself before you even count the marketing results.

 Sign 2: Your Marketing Is Inconsistent

-The reality: Consistent output isn't about discipline.
+Consistent output isn't about discipline.
 It's about systems.
-An agency brings the infrastructure—content calendars, production workflows, approval processes, scheduling tools—that turns sporadic efforts into a reliable marketing machine.
+An agency brings the infrastructure: content calendars, production workflows, approval processes, scheduling tools that turn sporadic efforts into a reliable marketing machine.

-The benchmark: At minimum, your brand should be producing 3-5 social posts per week, 2-4 blog posts per month, and 4-8 email campaigns per month.
+At minimum, your brand should produce 3 to 5 social posts per week, 2 to 4 blog posts per month, and 4 to 8 email campaigns per month.
 If you're hitting half that, inconsistency is probably costing you more than you think.

 Sign 3: You Know What to Do But Can't Execute